COVID Mitigation Actions

 - Gastrointestinal symptoms

-Students, Kindergarten – 5th Grade, are to wear face coverings when in the classroom and hallways.
-This includes Day Care and Afterschool Study Hall.
+Students, 6th – 8th Grade, are to wear face coverings when in the classroom and hallways.

 Doing so greatly avoids quarantine situations if the sick individual and the close contacts are masked.

 - The school will have basic masks available if students forget, soil or damage their mask.
-Students are not required to wear masks art lunch, recess or P.E, but may do so if able to safely.
+Students are not required to wear masks at lunch, recess, P.E, or during athletic practices or events but may do so if able to safely.

-- PPCS Staff Members are to wear a face covering at all times when indoors with students.
+Staff Members are to wear a face covering when indoors with other staff and grade 6-12 students.

-- Parents and Guardians are encouraged to wear a mask in the building but are not required to unless in a classroom with students.
+Parents and Guardians are encouraged to wear a mask in the building but are not required to unless in a classroom with grade 6-12 students.

 - According to local Health Department regulations, face shields do not qualify as an effective face covering.
 Face covering should cover both the mouth and the nose securely.